KIND bars are super popular these days, you can find them at most grocery stores, and even at Costco.

 Are KIND Simple Crunch Bars Vegan?

-KIND simple crunch bars are also not vegan, every single flavor contains honey.
+KIND simple crunch bars are not vegan, since every flavor contains honey.

 Are KIND Nut Butter Filled Snacks Vegan?

-So, KIND nut butter filled snack bars are not vegan.
+So, KIND nut butter filled snack bars are not vegan, as they contain honey and milk ingredients.

 Are KIND Whole Fruit Bars Vegan?